 USD/TRY has now even strengthened above the 6.00 area that seemed to point to a retest of interim 6.15 area that was also exceeded on the way to a test of the May 2019 crisis 6.25 area 17-month trading high.
 Compared to the weakness of other EMERGING CURRENCIES this previously left the LIRA a bastion of stability.
-Yet recently above the 6.25 area left the door open to a test of the higher September 2018 6.45-6.55 congestion it is already testing at present, or even possibly the extended higher 6.72 and 6.83 levels or even the 7.10 area all-time high all seen during the 2018 LIRA crisis.
+Yet recently above the 6.25 area left the door open to a test of the higher September 2018 6.45-6.55 congestion it has now exceeded again.
+The extended higher resistances are 6.72 and 6.83 levels, or even the 7.10 area all-time high that were all seen during the 2018 LIRA crisis.